 - You are a charitable or non-profit organisation.

-- On average, your business gas usage is below 145kWh per day, or 4,397kWh per month.
+- You use less than 145kWh of gas per day, or 4,397kWh per month.

 What is the Climate Change Levy?